TID-Lab/aggie/README.md

 ## Deployment Installation via Docker

+This process may soon be deprecated; we recommend installing from source instead (below).

 1. Install **docker** (version >= 1; verified on v1.11.0 and v19.03.5).
     - Follow the installation instructions for [linux](https://docs.docker.com/linux/step_one/), [Mac OS X](https://docs.docker.com/mac/step_one/), or [Windows](https://docs.docker.com/windows/step_one/).
     - On Linux installations, install **[docker-compose](https://docs.docker.com/compose/install/)** separately (version >= 1; verified on v1.26.0)